fka21/genomics_smk_pipelines/assembly_qc/README.md

 ## Prerequsites

 Apart from [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [Anaconda](https://docs.anaconda.com/miniconda/), [inspector](https://github.com/Maggi-Chen/Inspector) should also be present and added to the `$PATH` variable.

+Please create a `data/` directory where the different assemblies and reads will be located:
+* Assemblies with a `.fa` suffix should be placed in `data/assemblies/` directory
+* Concatanated PacBio HiFi reads in a **fasta** format should be placed in `data/reads`

 For the contaminant screening the database should be present in the `bin/db/` directory.
 This can be done by using one of the scripts (following the [fcs-gx](https://github.com/ncbi/fcs/wiki/FCS-GX-input#fcs-gx-database-location) guide):